-The state plan was developed in collaboration between the Department of Education and Department of Higher Education.
-The Department of Education is responsible for secondary education in Ohio, while the Department of Higher Education coordinates postsecondary education, which includes universities, colleges and adult career centers.
-No objections were made in the development of the state plan.
+The state plan was developed in collaboration between ODEW and ODHE.
+The ODEW is responsible for secondary education in Ohio, while the Department of Higher Education coordinates postsecondary education, which includes universities, colleges and adult career centers.
+No objections were made to the development of the state plan.